icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 ![Equation 2](images/naca-tn-1472/Equation2.png)

 Note that Cpw is implicitly included (the value in the units used is 1 BTU/lbm-F, so it was omitted).
-In other unit systems equation (2) should be:
+In other unit systems, equation (2) should be:
 qw = Ma * Cpw * (ts - (to + Δtkw))

 >The term Δtkw is the kinetic temperature rise of the water caused